polina237/Final_project/README.md

-##  Sixth step: How to open the port in your remote VM
+##  Sixth step: How to run app using docker and which port it uses

 **Build containers and run them**

+We build container by using

     docker build -t your_name/docker_folder:v.0.something .

+We launch tha container

     docker run --network host -it your_name/docker_folder:v.0.something . /bin/bash
-    docker run --network host -d your_name/docker_folder:v.0.something . docker ps
+    docker run --network host -d your_name/docker_folder:v.0.something .

+We check running container
+    docker ps

+We stop the container
     docker stop <container name>